mgeeky/VisualBasicObfuscator/README.md

     Dim arr As Variant
     arr = Array(1, 2, 3, 4, 5, 6)   ' This is an inline comment

+    Dim var1, var2
+    var1 = "Testing Short string"
+    var2 = "short"

     '
     ' This is a comment
     '
     Dim longString
-    longString = "this is some very long string concatenated." longString = longString + "this is some very long string concatenated." longString = longString + "this is some very long string concatenated." longString = longString + "this is some very long string concatenated." longString = longString + "this is some very long string concatenated." longString = longString + "this is some very long string concatenated."
+    longString = "1. this is some very long string concatenated." longString = longString + "2. this is some very long string concatenated." longString = longString + "3. this is some very long string concatenated." longString = longString + "4. this is some very long string concatenated."

+    longString = longString + "5. this is some very long string concatenated." _
+    & "6. this is some very long string concatenated." _ & "7. this is some very long string concatenated." _ & "8. this is some very long string concatenated." _ & "9. this is some very long string concatenated."

     Dim somecondition As Boolean
     somecondition = False
-    If somecondition <> True Then
+    If somecondition <> False Then
+        Exit Sub
+    End If

+    MsgBox ("Test1(Constant): " & MY_CONSTANTS)
+    MsgBox ("Test2(Query): " & Query)
+    MsgBox ("Test3(var1 + var2): " & var1 & var2)
+    MsgBox ("Test4(longString): " & longString)
+    MsgBox ("Test5(Array's contents): " & Join(arr, ","))

 End Sub

-    End If
+Sub test()
+    MyTestSub (0)
 End Sub
 ```